osick/collision/README.md

 ## Usage
 There are 5 steps to use it correctly

-1. after downloading the whole repository, unpack the file full.zip in the data directory
+1. After downloading the whole repository, unpack the file full.zip in the data directory

-2. After that shuffle the data by
+2. Shuffle the data by `$ collision.py --shuffle`
-  '''
-  $ collision.py --shuffle
-  '''

-3. The model has to be trained
+3. The model has to be trained `$ collision.py --training`
-  '''
-  $ collision.py --training
-  '''

-4. the model has to be tested
-  '''
-  $ collision.py --testing
-  '''
-  determines the quality of the trained model.
+4. The model has to be tested `$ collision.py --testing` testing determines the quality of the trained model.
 Output is a dictionary with the summary of correct and false detections per category (in, out, collision).
-The only prerequisite for this option is that the model has been trained before (e.g by using the --training option) the commands can also be combined, e.g
+The only prerequisite for this option is that the model has been trained before (e.g by using the --training option).
-  '''
-  $ collision.py --shuffle --trainig --testing --predict
+   The commands can also be combined, e.g `$ collision.py --shuffle --trainig --testing --predict`
-  '''

-5. The model can be used to make prediction (remember the image shoudl have resolutio  540 x 540 x 3)
+5. The model can now be used to make prediction (remember the image shoudl have resolutio  540 x 540     x 3) `$ collision.py --predict '/path/to/the/image' `
-  '''
-  $ collision.py --predict "/path/to/the/image"
-  '''

 The whole commands are given by the following: